-Insurance companies cover most of these damages, but there are still costs that occur on your end.
+Insurance companies cover most of the damage, but there are still costs that occur on your end.
 Specifically, insurance companies have a deductible amount that goes directly with your monthly payments.
 The higher your deductible is, the less you pay in your monthly premiums.

-With locations in three states (Texas, Colorado and Florida), we’re easily accessible after each storm!
+With multiple locations across the country, we’re easily accessible after each storm!

 Our Paintless Dent Repair Services

 Hail is produced in almost half of the severe storms ripping through the nation this year.
 For this reason, we offer a range of benefits including:

 - Using PDR, an advanced auto dent repair method on all vehicles.